How Does Florida No-Fault Affect my Car Accident Claim?

 - Puerto Rico

-Proponents of no-fault insurance like that it allows drivers to deal with their own insurance company when they are injured in an accident, rather than the traditional method of determining blame and forcing accident victims to prove their injuries to another driver’s insurance company, which often results in a lawsuit being filed.
-With PIP, no blame has to be assessed before coverage begins, meaning that medical expenses and lost wages can be paid out under the policy in a more timely fashion.
+Proponents of no-fault insurance like that it allows drivers to deal with their own insurance company when they are injured in a car accident.
+The traditional method of determining blame forces accident victims to prove their injuries to another driver’s insurance company.
+This often results in filing a car accident lawsuit to collect compensation.
+With PIP, no blame has to be assessed before coverage begins.
+This means that medical expenses and lost wages are paid out under the policy in a more timely fashion.

-However, there are some negatives to no-fault insurance, as well.
+However, there are some negatives to no-fault state car accident insurance, as well.
 One of the cons of this type of insurance is that the claim on the driver’s insurance—even if they were not at fault for the accident—may result in an increase in premiums.
-In 2013, new laws were put forth that govern how much a person can be compensated for their PIP claim, resulting in a lower payout for those whose medical conditions are not deemed to be emergent.
-Additionally, unless a person’s injuries are found to be permanent, they are not eligible to file a personal injury lawsuit against the at-fault driver and cannot access funds for general damages such as pain and suffering.
+In 2013, new laws determine how much compensation a person can obtain for their PIP claim.
+This has resulted in a lower payout for those whose medical conditions are not emergent.
+Additionally, unless a person’s injuries are permanent, they cannot file a personal injury lawsuit against the at-fault driver and access funds for general damages such as pain and suffering.

 In no-fault states, auto insurance companies pay for a larger number of medical services and they pay more for medical services than they do in states without a no-fault system.
 This may result in higher insurance premiums for drivers in no-fault states as a whole.
 No-fault states tend to see a higher number of fraudulent claims, as well.
 The reforms to Florida’s no-fault insurance law that were passed in 2012 and implemented in 2013 reportedly caused a significant reduction in the number of fraudulent PIP claims that the state receives.